 You could also find an old pillowcase and fill it with kernels.
 Roll it up until you get a long tube of kernels and tie a knot at the open end.
 Then place in front of the door or window.

-4. Make an Ice Pack
+4. Use Popcorn Kernels to Make an Ice Pack

 Ice bags tend to be messy and can get wet quickly.
 They are also not very flexible, especially when you are using them on your face.
 Maybe you want to form the pack around your nose and have it not slide down your face.